muratk5n/thirdwave/en/README.md

 ---

 Click "Output" for map.
-Added new fields that I hear about to a seperate file.
+Added new fields I hear about to a seperate file.
+Hovering over field shows its size.

 [World Oil and Gas Fields](2019/05/oilgas.html)